 Idea: Launch as a Closed Beta

-Evernote initially launched as a closed beta.
-This lasted 4 months.
-During this time, people had to sign up and send invitations to their network in order to actually use the service.
+Evernote initially launched as a closed beta, which lasted for four months.
+During this time, people had to sign up and send invitations to their networks in order to actually use the service.
 This created a lot of buzz around Evernote.

-By the end of the 4 months of the closed beta, Evernote had attracted 125,000 sign ups.
+By the end of the four months of the closed beta, Evernote had attracted 125,000 sign-ups.

 Exclusivity creates buzz.
 Plus, mandatory sharing to access a really valuable product will spread the word without costing you a penny.